camillelamy/explainers/coop_reporting.md

 - *violation*: "access-from-coop-page"
 - *property*: the window property being accessed
 - *source-file*, *lineno*, *colno*: if the user agent is currently executing script and can extract a source file's URL, line number and column number from the global object, set those accordingly.

+> The report for blocked access from the COOP page should also notify ReportingObservers, unlike the rest of the reports described in this page.

 When the document is notifed of a **blocked access to the COOP page from another window**, it should generate a report for the COOP document URL, the current environment and the following body: